Studio E Art Therapy Program

 Free parking is available in the main ramp on Jefferson, and the location is on a bus route.
 Printable Map with Directions

-The Grand Rapids sessions will be led by Amber Deering, M.A., ATR & LLPC.
-Amber is a licensed art therapist and limited licensed counselor.
+The Grand Rapids sessions will be led by Amber Deering, M.A., ATR & LPC.
+Amber is a licensed art therapist and licensed professional counselor.
 Through WMU: Center for Disability Services, she works with adults in a day program creating art for various community events.
-She also works at the hospital in Jackson on the inpatient behavioral health units; adult and geriatric.
 She spends most of her time working with clients in private practice at Avalon Behavioral Health.
-At Avalon, She provides support to children, teens, adults, and their families, both individually and in groups.
+At Avalon, she provides support to children, teens, adults, and their families, both individually and in groups.

 When: Every Monday from April 13 - May 18 from 1:00 - 4:00 pm